HERDSA Annual Conference

 Applicants must also submit a supporting letter from the applicant’s research supervisor, including a statement indicating that the applicant complies with the criteria.

-HERDSA Early Career Conference Grant (Five grants up to $1000 each)
+HERDSA Early Career Conference Grant (Ten grants up to $1500 each)

 HERDSA aims to support early career staff (academic and professional) in teaching and learning.
 Participating in the annual HERDSA conference is an opportunity for early career staff to present their research or practice in teaching and learning in higher education, network with experienced scholars, and learn from colleagues.